GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 the Setup Computers "SETUP 1" and "SETUP 2" *while booted from* a *Setup Boot USB*, “SETUP 1 BOOT” or “SETUP 2 BOOT”.

-Technical details: The Non-Quarantined OS USBs serve two purposes:
+Technical details: The non-quarantined Setup Boot USB drives serve two purposes:

-* First, they are used for creating the Quarantined App USBs in the next section, which greatly simplifies the process of doing so because we know it'll always be done from an Ubuntu environment.
-(We can't use the Quarantined OS USBs for this -- they're eternally quarantined, so they need to be permanently unplugged from their Setup Computer the moment they are created.)
+* They greatly simplify the steps for creation of the Quarantined App USBs in the next section, because only an Ubuntu environment needs outlined.
+The Quarantined OS USBs cannot be used for this since they are eternally quarantined and should be permanently unplugged from the Setup Computers the moment they are created.
-* Second, it will be harder for any malware infections on a Setup Computer's default OS to undermine a Quarantined USB setup process (the malware would first have to propagate itself to the Non-Quarantined OS USB).
+* Malware infection of a Setup Computer's default OS becomes more difficult.
+To undermine a Quarantined USB setup process, the malware would first have to propagate itself to the Non-Quarantined OS USB.

 1. Perform the following steps on your SETUP 1 computer.
 2. If you are not already reading this document on the SETUP 1 computer, open a